 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 202% higher than the national average, and the city was heavily damaged by twisters in 1964 and 1979.
 The city experienced a severe drought from 2011 to 2015 and today water restrictions remain in place.
 The falls after which the city is named were destroyed by a flood in 1886, so now the city now has an attractive artificial waterfall next to the river.

 Notes: Some people say that Wichita Falls is stuck in the 1950s, which can be good or bad, depending on one's point of view.
-The city is racially diverse but has not grown within the last 10 years.
+The city's population is racially diverse but has not grown within the last 10 years.